 Just when you are getting used to your niece or nephew’s social smiles and giggles, a new behavior might pop up.
 The baby who used to happily go to anyone now buries their head in your shoulder when a new person says hello.
 They might even cry when a well-meaning stranger gets too close.

 This sudden shyness can feel confusing, but what is really going on?
 This is a normal and healthy stage of development called stranger anxiety.
-It is actually positive proof of the strong, loving bond that the baby has with you.
+Far from being a regression, it is actually positive proof of the strong, loving bond that the baby has with you.
+This aunt guide to stranger anxiety will help you navigate this new phase with confidence.

-Direct Answer: This is a major cognitive milestone.
+This shift is a major cognitive milestone.
 It means the baby’s brain has developed enough to clearly tell the difference between their familiar, trusted people (like you) and everyone else.
-Their crying or shyness is not a step backward.
-It is a sign of their growing intelligence and their deep attachment to you.
+Their crying or shyness is not a step backward; it is a sign of their growing intelligence and their deep attachment to you.

 “They show strong attachment to you and may feel shy around strangers.”